People with a learning disability often have poorer physical and mental health than other people. This does not need to be the case.

 - help make sure that things go well when children move to adult services at the age of 18

 Sometimes people with a learning disability or autism are given medicines they may not need.
-This is sometimes called STOMP (Stopping the over medication of people with a learning disability, autism or both).

 You will be asked if you are OK (give your consent) with sharing your health information with other health services to make sure you get the right support if you go to a hospital, for example.